Home

-Quietly traversing the planet since 1965, James has performed for rapt audiences of all ages in 50 states and 45 countries throughout the Americas, Europe, Scandinavia, the Middle East, Southeast Asia, in Russia, Azerbaijan, Japan, Korea and most recently, several times in India and Israel.
-In 2011 he returned to Vietnam for the first time since touring there in 1974, to honor his friend, legendary composer Pham Duy on the occasion of his 91st birthday.
-He draws from a rich and ever-evolving repertoire of distinctive original and collected songs in more than two dozen languages that reflect a global perspective and underscore the interconnectedness we share with all of life.
-Engaging each disparate audience in a participatory journey distilled from his travels, James brings us closer to our world and each other.
+Quietly traversing the planet as a touring artist since 1965, James has performed for rapt audiences of every age in all 50 states and the District of Columbia and more than 200 cities in 45 countries throughout the Americas, Europe, Scandinavia, the Middle East, Southeast Asia, in Russia, Azerbaijan, Japan, Korea and most recently, numerous times in India (7x) and Israel (5x).
+In October 2011 he returned to Vietnam for the first time since touring there in 1974, to honor his friend, renowned composer Pham Duy (1920-2013) on the occasion of his 91st birthday.

 Career Highlights and Distinguishing Features

-With the June 2011 ‘tourette’ to Alaska alongside musical pal Jim Scott, James has now toured in all 50 states & 45 countries since 1965, for countless concerts, colleges & universities, coffeehouses & cafes, festivals, schools, churches & synagogues, house concerts, conferences & community events.
+James has toured in all 50 states & more than 200 cities in 45 countries since 1965, for countless concerts, colleges & universities, coffeehouses & cafes, festivals, schools & libraries, churches & synagogues, house concerts, conferences & community events.

 Has composed Words & Music to more than 230 songs